writethedocs/www/docs/hiring-guide/portfolios.rst

 Create your own content not related to your current or past jobs.

 - Document a tool or software that you use regularly
-- Write out how to defeat the first boss of your favorite game
+- Write out a "how to" for defeating the first boss of your favorite game
-- Create a how to for an open source tool
+- Create a "how to" for an open source tool
 - Craft a recipe in the style of the kinds of technical documents you write (or would like to write)

 In short, use your imagination.